Nine years…The laughter…just keeps coming.

 Where to begin?
 How about in recognizing:

 All of the many companies and individuals who financially supported the festival.
-“None of this would be possible without them,” said Kent Warneke, festival chairman.
+“None of this would be possible without them,” said Kent Warneke, the festival’s founding father.

-Eddie Brill for serving as the festival’s artistic director and Rik Cannon as executive producer.
-Fred Drenkow is the festival’s stage manager.
+Thanks to Eddie Brill for serving as the festival’s Creative Director, Rik Cannon as Executive Producer and Pat Buckles as the festival’s stage manager.

-Rik Cannon and Tim Miller for their expertise in creating and producing the videos shown at this year’s festival.
+Also thanks to Rik and Tim Miller for their expertise in creating and producing the videos shown at our festival.

-And all those who bought tickets and support the festival in that way.
+And all those who have bought tickets and support the festival in that way.

 Instrumental in It all

 While the inaugural festival still was in its early planning stages, it was suggested that festival planners make contact with Eddie because his fondness and admiration for Johnny Carson was well-known.